justi-lai/HackRice2025/README.md

 ## 🔧 Advanced Features

 ### Evolution-Based Tracking
-Unlike tools that rely on text matching, Codex uses git's internal line tracking to:
+Unlike tools that rely on text matching, CodeScribe uses git's internal line tracking to:
 - Handle file renames and moves seamlessly
 - Track lines through refactoring and reformatting
 - Find relevant changes even when code has been heavily modified